Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP - My Experience.md

 - You'll know what start time works for you; if you do a practice exam that starts in the morning and one that starts in the afternoon, you can pick a time that worked better for the real exam
 - You'll learn a strategy for what order to tackle the machines, how to escape rabbit holes, and what to do when you're stuck and **cannot** take a hint

-If you want to read more about my practice exams, including the reports I produced, you can do so [here](https://www.mac-goodwin.com/blog/cyber/2021/09/29/oscp-practice-exams.html).
+If you want to read more about my practice exams, including the reports I produced, you can do so [[OSCP Practice Exam Writeups|here]].

 ### Tips and Feedback